 May 22, 1919

-As Judge of Georgia's Western Circuit Superior Court, my duty to provide you both with felony trials is complete
+As Georgia's Western Circuit Superior Court Judge, my duty to provide you both with felony trials is complete.

-In your cases, however, the Grand Jury saw fit to file felony, rather than misdemeanor charges...
+However, in your cases the Grand Jury saw fit to file felony, rather than misdemeanor charges...

-I condemn you each to the maximum penalty for manslaughter committed during the commission of an unlawful act: 3 years on the chain-gang, at hard labor."
+I condemn you each to the maximum penalty for manslaughter committed during the commission of an unlawful act: 3 years at hard labor... the chain gang !”

 Almost two years earlier,

-Her trained diaphragm and throat arrest the conversations of the few hundred people filling the courthouse park.
+Her trained diaphragm and throat arrest the crowd's conversations.

-"Thank you, Mayor Dorsey for your inspiring words.
-People of Athens, thank you for your work, and your sacrifice.
+“Thank you, Mayor Dorsey, for your inspiring words.
+People of Athens, thank you for your work, and for your sacrifice.

 People of Athens!
-This is a noble and historic day for democracy!
-People of Athens, are you proud?"
+On this noble day for democracy are you proud?”

 The crowd roars affirmation.
 Handheld flags rise, waving.

-"I am Mrs. T. F. Green.
-You all know me as the President of our Athens Women’s Club; YWCA Officer; and like those of you making today's victory possible...
-I am but a simple member of The American Red Cross."
+“I am Mrs. T. F. Green.
+You all know me as the President of our Athens Women’s Club, YWCA Officer, and, like many of you who make today's victory possible, but a simple member of The American Red Cross.